sachin-subedi/HPAI-2.3.4.4b-in-Europe/README.md

 ### Setting BEAUTi
 - Dates were parsed.
 - Four traits were created namely, Host_Category, Host_Names, Subtype and Country.
-- GTR gamma model was selected for default values and Symmetric substitution model for all other traits.
+- GTR gamma model was selected for default values and Unsymmetric substitution model for all other traits.
+Infer scocial networls for BSSVS was selected.
 - Uncorrelated relaxed clock and lognormal distribution with continuous quantile parameterization was done with default data.
 Strict clock was selected for all other traits.
-- For tree models, Coalescent: GMRF Bayesian Skyride was selected.
+- For tree models, Coalescent Constant Size was selected.
 - Ancestral states and state change counts were reconstructed.
 - For priors with initial = 0.0033 with uniform distribution from 0 to 1.
 - MCMC Chain length of 100000000 was selected and xml file was generated for beast run.